Gulf Cooperation Council–United Kingdom Free Trade Agreement

-The Gulf Cooperation Council–United Kingdom free trade agreement (GCCUKFTA) is a proposed free trade agreement which began negotiations in June 2022.
-When completed it will be the first free trade agreement between the United Kingdom and the Gulf Cooperation Council, or any of its member states: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
+The Gulf Cooperation Council–United Kingdom free trade agreement (GCCUKFTA) is a signed free trade agreement which began negotiations in June 2022.
+The deal the first free trade agreement between the United Kingdom and the Gulf Cooperation Council, or any of its member states: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
+It was the first free trade agreement between the Gulf Cooperation Council and a G7 member.

 Background

 Following the 2016 Brexit referendum, in which the UK voted to leave the European Union, the Gulf states began pressing the UK Government for a post-Brexit Trade agreement.